rage/java-programming-fall-19/data/osa-5/1-katsaus-olio-ohjelmointiin.md

 Voit halutessasi kokeilla kellon toimintaa pääohjelmassa.
 Alla olevalla esimerkkikoodilla saat aikaan ohjelman, missä kello tulostetaan ja kello etenee kerran sadasosasekunnissa. -->

-- `public Stopwatch()` creates a new stopwatch.
+- `public Timer()` creates a new timer.
-- `public String toString()` returns a string representation of the stopwatch.
+- `public String toString()` returns a string representation of the timer.
 The string representation should be in the form "seconds: hundredths of a second", where both the seconds and the hundredths of a second are represented by two numbers.
 For example, "19:83" would represent the time 19 seconds, 83 hundredths of a second.
-- `public void advance()` moves the clock forward by a hundredth of a second.
+- `public void advance()` moves the timer forward by a hundredth of a second.

 Once you've completed the task, return it to the server.

-You can test out the clock's functionality in the main program whenever you like.
-The example code below provides you with a program where the clock is printed and the clock advances once every hundredth of a second.
+You can test out the timer's functionality in the main program whenever you like.
+The example code below provides you with a program where the timer is printed and it advances once every hundredth of a second.

 <!-- ```java